fugue [global options] init [options] <region>

-fugue.yaml file to verify Fugue user credentials and load configuration settings.
+fugue.yaml (for backwards compatibility) and loads the applicable configuration settings.
 The CLI first searches for

 fugue.yaml in a project-level directory, then in a user-level directory, and finally in a system-level directory.

 In Mac and Linux systems, these folders are:

 - The current working directory